Architecture

 Flow

-1. Run a plan or apply — The user invokes stategraph tf plan or stategraph tf apply from the CLI.
+- Run a plan or apply — The user invokes

-2. Submit the change — The CLI uploads the configuration and request to the Server.
+stategraph tf planorstategraph tf applyfrom the CLI. - Send the change — The CLI sends the current configuration and the requested change to the Server.

-4. Run changes — The Actuator executes Terraform/OpenTofu and streams the result back to the Server, which records it in the timeline.
+- Run locally — The CLI writes the bundle to a temporary directory and runs Terraform/OpenTofu locally against your cloud, then reports the outcome back to the Server, which records it in the transaction timeline.

-• Deployment — Run the Server and Actuator on Docker Compose, Kubernetes, or ECS
+- Deployment — Run the Server on Docker Compose, Kubernetes, or ECS (the CLI runs wherever you invoke it)